-Today I wanted start talking a little bit about the food I’m feeding Squish.
-We’re doing a bit of a mixed approach that involves some baby-led weaning and some spoon fed things like oatmeal.
-I plan to do a whole post about how we’re progressing through solid finger foods but today I wanted to a little tutorial on making homemade oat cereal for babies.
+Today I wanted to share how to make baby oatmeal.
+When my oldest was little, we used a mixed approach that involves some baby-led weaning and some spoon fed things like oatmeal.
+Baby oat cereal was definitely one of his favorites but I got tired of paying so much for oat cereal marketed specifically at babies so I decided to figure out my own baby oatmeal recipe.
 It’s not really a recipe since it’s basically just oats…and water…and a little cinnamon but I think it’s worth sharing because it’s SO easy.

 Since oat cereal is basically made out of just oats, I figured it would be easy enough to make my own.
-Since I food prep every weekend anyways, why not add this to the mix and save a little money by avoiding pre-packaged baby cereal.
-I calculated it out and if I buy a 10 pound box of oats at Costco and make this myself it costs something like $0.08/serving vs. $0.55/serving for a packaged brand!
+Since I food prep every weekend anyway, why not add this to the mix and save a little money by avoiding pre-packaged baby cereal.
+I calculated it out and if I buy a 10-pound box of oats at Costco and make this myself it costs something like $0.08/serving vs. $0.55/serving for a packaged brand!

 Homemade Oat Cereal For Babies